Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

+# Functional Requirements for "Purrfect Pets" API Application

-Let's define the functional requirements for your "Purrfect Pets" API application in an Event-Driven Architecture (EDA) approach.
-We'll focus on the core entities and their workflows.
+This document outlines the functional requirements for the "Purrfect Pets" API application, designed using an Event-Driven Architecture (EDA) approach.
+The focus is on core entities and their workflows.

-### 1. Entity Definitions
+## 1. Entity Definitions
 ```
 Pet:
 - id: String (unique identifier for each pet)